QuodAI/jobs/react-challenge.md

 Clicking on an issue item to highlight it.
 Click on it again will toggle the highlight.
 Only 1 item is highlighted at a time.

+Use redux to store the 5 most recently highlighted issues.
+Implement another component to display the IDs of most recently highlighted issues above the main list of issues.

 Feel free to implement the UI your own way.
 However we'll pay attention to code quality, and how neatly you implement it.

-Bonus: use redux to store the 5 most recently highlighted issues.
-Implement another component to display the titles of most recently highlighted issues above the main list of issues.

 ### API